shivshankardayal/Kunjika/Features.rst

 ********
 TODO
 ====
-1. Flagging inappropriate comments.
-2. More fields for user activity and profile.
+1. More fields for user activity and profile.
-3. Banning/unbanning users.
+2. Banning/unbanning users.
-4. Following questions.

 DONE
 ====